 Migration steps

-2. Add QuickBooks Live in the QBO settings.
+Add QuickBooks Live in the QBO settings and schedule onboarding.

-Not for: QuickBooks Live is the wrong fit for venture-backed tech startups needing accrual accounting or multi-entity bookkeeping; Pilot or inDinero fit those better.
+Not for: QuickBooks Live is the wrong fit for venture-backed startups needing accrual or multi-entity bookkeeping; Pilot or inDinero fit those better.

-inDinero handles mid-market companies with multi-entity, multi-currency, and integrated tax filing.
-Essential at roughly $300-500 monthly covers cash-basis SMB; Mid-market at $1K-2.5K monthly covers cash plus accrual with multi-entity and multi-currency.
-Enterprise pricing covers outsourced CFO services for companies above $10M revenue.
-For businesses crossing the SMB-to-mid-market boundary (multiple legal entities, international operations, complex revenue recognition), inDinero handles the complexity Bench cannot.
-The trade: pricing escalates fast above $50K monthly expenses; under that, simpler tools fit better.
+inDinero handles mid-market companies with multi-entity, multi-currency, and integrated tax filing on the Mid-market tier.
+Essential covers cash-basis SMB; Mid-market covers cash plus accrual with multi-entity; Enterprise covers outsourced CFO services for companies above $10M revenue.

 Strengths